rubyworks/indexer/README.md

     $ gem install indexer

-## Instructions
+## Instruction

 Indexer is capable of generating a canonical `.index` file from a variety of sources.
-Being so flexiable, exactly how a developer descided to store a project's metadata is a largely a matter of taste.
+Being so flexiable, exactly how a developer descides to store a project's metadata is a largely a matter of taste.
 But in general there are three overall approaches:

-1. Specify the metadata using microformats in the project's README file.
+1. Specify the metadata using microformats in a project's README file.
 2. Specify the metadata in one or more static files, typically a single YAML file.
 3. Construct the metadata via a Ruby DSL, mixing static and/or external sources as one sees fit.

 The first choice is, in many respects, the nicest because it does not require any additional files be added to a project and it helps to ensure a good README file.
-On the downside, it requires some HTML be hand-coded into a project's README file.
+On the downside, it requires some HTML be hand-coded into the README.

-The second is a great option in the it is the easiest.
-One can quickly put together a YAML file of the supported metadata, and Indexer is very flexible in it's parsing of the YAML.
-SO it really is a quick and user-friendly way to go.
+The second approach is a great option in the it is the easiest.
+One can quickly put together a YAML document covering a project's metadata, since Indexer is very flexible in it's parsing of the YAML.
+So it really is a quick and user-friendly way to go.
 Typically this file will be called `METADATA` or `Metadata.yml`, but there is no name requirement.
 In fact Indexer will let you split the metadata up over mutliple files, and even use a whole directory of files, one per field, if that works best for you.